HummingbirdTechGroup/DumbsmartRepositories/README.md

 ```

 If you were using [everzet/persisted-objects](https://github.com/everzet/persisted-objects) previously, you don't
-even need to modify your code but just the way you build your objects:
+even need to modify your code but just the way you build your repositories:
 ```
 // $persister is an instance of carlosV2\DumbsmartRepositories\Persister
 $persister = ... ;

 // FrontRepository implements Everzet\PersistedObjects\Repository
-$frontRepository = new FronRepository($persister, YourVeryOwnClass::class);
+$frontRepository = new FrontRepository($persister, YourVeryOwnClass::class);
 $repository = new YourVeryOwnClassRepository($frontRepository);
 ```